 Pretoria is South Africa's administrative capital (Cape Town being the legislative capital where parliament sits) and the east of the city as well as containing some of the wealthier suburbs has a large community of foreign diplomats, giving this part of the city a cosmopolitan and fashionable air.

 There are many historic buildings museums and monuments and there is a lot to be learned about South Africa's history and many cultures by visiting them, in particular, the Voortrekker Monument which is far more than a monument and a visit to it explains so much about where South Africa is coming from.
 It also affords magnificent views of the city.

 Full-Day Tour Inclusions

-Voortrekker Monument, Church Square (drive-by), Union Buildings (magnificent example of British Colonial architectural arrogance), and then any three of the following: ( extra entrance fees to be added if any) The Old Raadsaal, Old Transvaal Museum, Freedom Park (Extra ZAR160.00 per person), African Window Museum, Mapungubwe Artefacts at UP, Premier Diamond Mine (Extra ZAR290.00 per person for surface tour and ZAR810.00 for underground tour per person), Pretoria Art Museum, Melrose House, Kruger House Museum, Pretoria Botanical Gardens
+Voortrekker Monument, Church Square (drive-by), Union Buildings (magnificent example of British Colonial architectural arrogance), and then any three of the following: (extra entrance fees to be added if any) The Old Raadsaal, Old Transvaal Museum, Freedom Park (Extra ZAR160.00 per person), African Window Museum, Mapungubwe Artefacts at UP, Premier Diamond Mine (Extra ZAR290.00 per person for the surface tour and ZAR810.00 for underground tour per person), Pretoria Art Museum, Melrose House, Kruger House Museum, Pretoria Botanical Gardens.

 (Please let us know if you want to suggest some other attraction/s)